Approximating Competitive Equilibrium by Nash Welfare: Examples

-On the other hand, let's consider the (thrifty) competitive equilibrium where all agents have unit budgets.

-The prices of type-O, P, and S goods are $0$. and prices of type-R goods are $ \frac{n+1}{n}$.
-In this case, the type-A agent will get the type-O good and type-P goods, resulting in a utility of $n+1$.
-Each type-B agent receives $\frac{n}{n+1}$ portion of the corresponding type-R good, leading to a utility of $\frac{n}{n+1}$.
-The type-C agent acquires $1$ portion of the corresponding type-S good and the rest of type-R goods, resulting in a utility of $1 + \frac{n}{n+1}$.
+\paragraph{Thrifty competitive equilibrium} At the thrifty competitive equilibrium, the prices of type-O, P, and S goods are $0$, while the prices of type-R goods are $ \frac{n+1}{n}$.
+In this case, the \textbf{type-A agent} will get the type-O good and type-P goods, resulting in a utility of $n+1$.
+Each \textbf{type-B agent} receives $\frac{n}{n+1}$ portion of the corresponding type-R good, leading to a utility of $\frac{n}{n+1}$.
+The \textbf{type-C agent} acquires $1$ portion of the corresponding type-S good and the rest of type-R goods, resulting in a utility of $1 + \frac{n}{n+1}$.

 Comparing the type-A agent's utility in the two scenarios, the type-A agent achieves at most $1 + \sqrt{n} + \frac{n}{n+1}$ utility in the maximal Nash welfare solution, whereas the agent attains $n+1$ utility in the (thrifty) competitive equilibrium. \end{example}